JDS Oyashio: Development

 The Maritime Self-Defense Force did not own a submarine at the time of its inauguration, but in January 1955, it was announced that a submarine would be rented as an addition to the Japan-US Ship Lending Agreement signed in May 1954.
 As a result, the was lent and recommissioned as JDS Kuroshio.
 The ship was a conventional ship type mainly for surface navigation, and although it was inferior to the underwater high-speed submarines that appeared at the end of World War II, it played a very important role as the beginning of submarine force development.

 However, on the other hand, based on the achievements of the Imperial Japanese Navy, which built and operated more than 200 submarines before the war, the Japanese side began to aim for domestic production of submarines from around the beginning of 1954.
 At this time, aiming for an underwater speed of 20 knots, three types of 250 ton type, 500 ton type, and 1,000 ton type were examined, but since it was the first domestic ship after the war, ease of construction was prioritized and the 1000 ton type was selected.
-After that, we proceeded with the development by taking into account the achievements of Kuroshio and the reports of the US inspection team, and finally the size was increased to 1,100 tons.
+Following selection, development proceeded by taking into account the achievements of Kuroshio and the reports of the US inspection team, and finally the size was increased to 1,100 tons.